MuhammadAnwarBadat/Data-Structures-Algorithms-in-Python/README.md

 # b.
 Shrink:
      This function will remove the element at the nth position.
 # c.
 GrowForward:
-     This is a coonditional function will add element to the arrayat uth position, where u = u+1 and n = n+1, and the capacity of array becomes equal to or not equals to u then it will call the function 'GrowBackward'.
+     This is a coonditional function will add element to the array at uth position, where u = u+1 and n = n+1, and the capacity of array becomes equal to or not equals to u then it will call the function 'GrowBackward'.
 # d.
 ShrinkForward:
      This is another conditional funtion which will deleteelement from the array at the uth position, where u = u-1 and n = n-1.
 # e.
 GrowBackward:
-     This conditional function add element to the arrayat ith position, where i = l-1 and n = n+1, when value of l becomes zero it will automatically call GrowForward fuction.
+     This conditional function add element to the arrayat ith position, where l = l-1 and n = n+1, when value of l becomes zero it will automatically call GrowForward fuction.
 # f.
 ShrinkBackward:
      The function will delete element from the array present at lth position, where l = l+1 and n = n-1